Flamingos In The Men's Room: How Zoos And Aquariums Handle Hurricanes

 When you're building a zoo disaster plan, there's one thing to keep in mind: Murphy's law.
 Anything that could go wrong, will.

-Just ask the flock of flamingos who weathered 1992's Hurricane Andrew in a public restroom at Zoo Miami.
+Just ask the flock of flamingos that weathered Hurricane Andrew in a public restroom at Zoo Miami in 1992.

 Or, you could ask the zoo personnel across the coast who've been running emergency drills since the start of hurricane season.